Calculus Creative Content EIS Fund

 Calculus will look to exit once an investee company has established a successful track record.
 It is anticipated that exits will come through selling at a company level rather than the individual projects.
 Within the industry, the two main acquisition routes are through streaming platforms looking to acquire proprietary content and larger studios or production houses rolling up smaller, creative companies.
 Exit options and timeframes are not guaranteed.

-Since launching in 2019, the fund has invested close to £2 million into three business.
-The minimum portfolio size is expected to be six companies, not guaranteed.
+Since launching in 2019, the fund has invested close to £6.6 million into five business.
+Investors can expect to receive a portfolio of at least five companies, not guaranteed.

 Below are portfolio company examples from previous iterations of the EIS fund.
 They are outlined to give a flavour of the types of companies you might expect but are unlikely to be part of a new investor's portfolio.